josecontrerashgrth/serverless-test-api/README.md

 serverless offline
 ```

-This will start a local emulator of AWS Lambda and tunnel your requests to and from AWS Lambda, allowing you to interact with your function as if it were running in the cloud.
+This will start a local emulator of AWS Lambda and API Gateway, tunneling your requests to and from your function as if it were running in the cloud.

-Now you can invoke the function as before, but this time the function will be executed locally.
-Now you can develop your function locally, invoke it, and see the results immediately without having to re-deploy.

-When you are done developing, don't forget to run `serverless deploy` to deploy the function to the cloud.
+You will see output in the terminal indicating that the API is listening on a local port (usually http://localhost:3000).

+### Step 5: Test Your API Locally
+Now that your API is running locally, you can test it.

+1. Open your browser or a tool like curl or Postman/Insomnia.
+2. Make a request to the local URL provided by serverless offline (e.g., http://localhost:3000/).

 ### Deployment